Here I am aiming to be the tie-breaker that will determine which bass guitar deserves your investment.

 The neck profile is another factor that plays a very crucial role in the overall playability and flexibility of a bass guitar.
 With the TRBX204 model, we’re having a 1-piece Maple neck profile combined with 24 frets nicely finished rosewood fretboard.

-As a matter of fact, Neck is attached with a bolt-on neck joint and makes this bass pretty balanced and comfortable to play even for those who are just starting out.
+As a matter of fact, the Neck is attached with a bolt-on neck joint and makes this bass pretty balanced and comfortable to play even for those who are just starting out.

 It’s a relatively narrow neck, which is great for playing chords and for playing some other quick stuff. but it’s not great for you if you’re looking more towards playing big fat dig in.